Design Thinking and Taxonomy Design

 Progress in your taxonomy design effort starts with a clear understanding of your end users.
 That’s why Design Thinking can be incredibly helpful when building a taxonomy that will meet the real needs of your organization and your end users.
 This iterative, flexible, and collaborative methodology allows you to quickly identify, build, and test your way to success.

 Want to learn more about incorporating Design Thinking into your next taxonomy design or refresh?
-Contact us at [email protected].
+Contact us at info@enterprise-knowledge.com.

 EK Team EK Team A services firm that integrates Knowledge Management, Information Management, Information Technology, and Agile Approaches to deliver comprehensive solutions.
 Our mission is to form true partnerships with our clients, listening and collaborating to create tailored, practical, and results-oriented solutions that enable them to thrive and adapt to changing needs.
 More from EK Team »